SOnoBeaT'S SINGLeS sleEVES

 The "A" side of the sleeve for Lavender Hill Express's second Sonobeat single; the sleeve is two-color, double-sided and uses photos taken on the outskirts of Schwertner, Texas, a rural community near Austin (1968)

-The "B" side of the sleeve for Lavender Hill Express's second Sonobeat single; the sleeve is two-color, double-sided and uses photos taken on the outskirts of Schwertner, Texas, a rural community near Austin (1968)
+The "B" side of the sleeve for Lavender Hill Express's second Sonobeat single; both sides of the sleeve feature two-color printing and use band publicity photos taken on the outskirts of Schwertner, Texas (1968)

-When Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) started Austin-based Sonobeat in 1967, they had three Texas-sized ideas: first, to create a record label that would showcase Central Texas musicians, singers, and songwriters; second, to record and release all Sonobeat 45 RPM singles in stereo, a format the major labels had experimented with years before but had abandoned; and, third, to distinguish Sonobeat singles with custom picture sleeves, a marketing device the national labels frequently used but that local and regional labels rarely could afford.
-Creating and printing custom sleeves was extravagant, but the Joseys believed it would help capture the attention of record reviewers at newspapers and magazines like Billboard and Cash Box and promote sales at retail record shops.
+When Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) started Austin-based Sonobeat in 1967, they had three Texas-sized ideas: first, to create a record label that would showcase Austin qnd Central Texas musicians, singers, and songwriters; second, to record and release all Sonobeat 45 RPM singles in stereo, a format the major labels had experimented with years before but had abandoned; and, third, to distinguish Sonobeat singles with custom picture sleeves, a marketing device the national labels frequently used but that local and regional labels rarely could afford.
+Creating, printing, and packaging singes in custom sleeves was extravagant, but the Joseys believed it would help capture the attention of record reviewers at newspapers and magazines like Billboard and Cash Box and promote sales at retail record shops.

 Things didn't quite work out the way the Joseys had hoped; although all but one of Sonobeat's 24 singles were released in stereo, only seven wore custom sleeves.
 The reality was that plain unprinted sleeves cost half a cent, but custom sleeves added as much as five cents to the cost of manufacturing and packaging each copy of a Sonobeat single, cutting the profit margin substantially.
 The retail price of a 45 RPM single was about 79 cents in the late 1960s, and the wholesale price that Sonobeat charged record stores was less than 40 cents.
 Sonobeat's custom picture sleeves became a cost that the Joseys couldn't continue to justify based on sales results or expectations.